catpotato/ofxSmartLaser/README.md

 # ofxSmartLaser

+## Intro

-This code is based heavily on Memo's ofxIlda and require both ofxIlda and ofxEtherdream.
+This code is based heavily on Memo's ofxIlda, and requires both ofxIlda and ofxEtherdream.

-ofxIlda took care of a lot of the headaces of sending points to the laser, but draws in an simple way that can lead to messy drawings.
+ofxIlda took care of a lot of the headaces of sending points to the laser, but draws in an simple way that makes messy drawings.

-ofxSmartLaser draws in a smart way.
+ofxSmartLaser draws in a smart way to make clean drawings.